Influenza: Immunology

 Cells possess sensors to detect viral RNA, which can then induce interferon production.
-Interferons mediate expression of antiviral proteins and proteins that recruit immune cells to the infection site, and they also notify nearby uninfected cells of infection.
+Interferons mediate expression of antiviral proteins and proteins that recruit immune cells to the infection site, and they notify nearby uninfected cells of infection.
 Some infected cells release pro-inflammatory cytokines that recruit immune cells to the site of infection.
 Immune cells control viral infection by killing infected cells and phagocytizing viral particles and apoptotic cells.
-An exacerbated immune response, however, can harm the host organism through a cytokine storm.
+An exacerbated immune response can harm the host organism through a cytokine storm.
 To counter the immune response, influenza viruses encode various non-structural proteins, including NS1, NEP, PB1-F2, and PA-X, that are involved in curtailing the host immune response by suppressing interferon production and host gene expression.

 B cells, a type of white blood cell, produce antibodies that bind to influenza antigens HA and NA (or HEF) and other proteins to a lesser degree.
 Once bound to these proteins, antibodies block virions from binding to cellular receptors, neutralizing the virus.
-In humans, a sizeable antibody response occurs ~1 week after viral exposure.
-This antibody response is typically robust and long-lasting, especially for ICV and IDV.
-In other words, people exposed to a certain strain in childhood still possess antibodies to that strain at a reasonable level later in life, which can provide some protection to related strains.
+In humans, a sizeable antibody response occurs about one week after viral exposure.
+This antibody response is typically robust and long-lasting, especially for influenza C virus and influenza D virus.
+People exposed to a certain strain in childhood still possess antibodies to that strain at a reasonable level later in life, which can provide some protection to related strains.
 There is, however, an "original antigenic sin", in which the first HA subtype a person is exposed to influences the antibody-based immune response to future infections and vaccines.